 - The freedom to do what they love and what they’re good at

 - The freedom to work with the clients they choose

 - The freedom to work at their own pace and schedule

 But, freelancing is not all rainbows and smiles.
 Freelancers have to take care of their own finances (including taxes), find and close their own projects (because their income depends on having enough work), and manage their time wisely (since they don’t have anyone else telling them what to do).
 Certainly, successful freelancing requires wearing many hats—sometimes that includes responsibilities related to hiring and management, too.

-Luckily, as freelancers start to become an increasingly larger chunk of today’s workforce, the marketplace is responding in kind with high-powered tools that freelancers can use to be more effective.
+Freelancers are starting to become an increasingly larger chunk of today’s workforce.
+As of 2022, 70.4 million Americans worked as freelancers.
+That is more than one-third of the entire labor force.
+Luckily, the marketplace is responding in kind with high-powered tools that freelancers can use to be more effective.

 Understanding the importance of information availability, regardless of which tool you’re currently using, most of our picks for the best tools for freelancers integrate with other popular tools for freelancers.

 - Productivity Tools

 One of the best and worst things about being a freelancer is that every day is different.
 This is ideal if you’re the type of person who hates routine work—but not so great if you’re not self-disciplined enough (or don’t have a system) to keep track of deadlines and appointments.